bartbutenaers/node-red-contrib-onvif-nodes/README.md

 + ***Reboot***: reboot the device remotely.
 + ***Reconnect***: reconnect to the device again.

+***TODO Reconnect fails for my Panasonic (unauthorized), because getSystemDateTime is called underneath.
+Normally getSystemDateTime is the only Onvif functionality that shouldn't require credentials ...***

 When no action has been specified in the node's config screen, the action needs to be defined in the ```msg.action``` of the input message:

 ![Device](/images/onvif_device.png)